 The mother wound is a deep, often unconscious, emotional and psychological pain that stems from unmet needs, neglect, or trauma experienced in the relationship with one’s mother.

-It is a primal wound that can have a profound impact on a person's sense of self, relationships, and overall well-being.
-The mother wound is not necessarily caused by intentional abuse or malice; it can also result from a mother's inability to provide the necessary emotional support, safety, and nurturing due to her own unhealed wounds, societal pressures, or other circumstances.
+The mother wound is not necessarily caused by intentional abuse or malice; it can also result from a mother’s inability to provide the necessary emotional support, safety, and nurturing due to her own unhealed wounds, societal pressures, or other circumstances.

 ✦✹✦